26 Aug Women’s Voices? They’ve Been There All Along

 So why do women hold back?
-Because the act of speaking often involves some risk, and as long as our fear is bigger than our resolve, we keep our mouths shut.
+Because the act of speaking sometimes involves risk, and as long as our fear is bigger than our resolve, we keep our mouths shut.

 For a woman in sexual slavery, the fear may be that speaking her truth will bring physical and emotional punishment, or worse—death.
 (The terror one must feel day after day is impossible to imagine for those who have not been there.)
-But at some point she realizes that the alternative is actually worse: the death of her soul.
+And yet some women, at some point (if they are able to function outside of survival mode for a moment), come to the realization that the alternative—the death of their soul—is actually worse.

 What sparks that moment of clarity?
 What helps a woman who has been enslaved go from “not speaking” to “finding her voice?”
-Surely the emotional journey is unique for everyone, but at the end of that journey is always moment of decision, where the need to preserve one’s humanity outweighs even the risk to one’s life.
+Only she knows.
+Certainly circumstance plays a part.
+But the moment comes when the need to preserve one’s humanity outweighs even the risk to one’s life.
 Some people get there, and some people don’t.
 All deserve our respect for what they have endured.

-Survivors who find the courage to speak teach all of us that nothing has to stop us—that our own humanity and dignity is bigger than anything another human being can do to us.
+Survivors who speak out teach all of us that nothing has to stop us—that our own humanity and dignity is bigger than anything another human being can do to us.